 What is it: Tegami Bachi (Letter Bee)

 Tegami Bachi, also known as Letter Bee, is an anime based on the manga of the same name, created by Hiroyuki Asakura.
-The story takes place in a fictional world called Amberground, where sunlight is scarce and darkness predominates.
+The story takes place in a fictional world called Amberground, where sunlight is scarce and darkness prevails.
 In this universe, Letter Bees are messengers who transport letters and packages, facing dangers and dark creatures.
-The plot follows Lag Seeing, a young Letter Bee who seeks to become a skilled messenger, while discovering the secrets of his past and the truth behind the world he lives in.
-The narrative is rich in emotion, adventure and themes of friendship, love and sacrifice, captivating fans of anime and manga.
+The plot follows Lag Seeing, a young Letter Bee who seeks to become a skilled messenger while uncovering the secrets of his past and the truth behind the world he lives in.
+The narrative is rich in emotion, adventure, and themes of friendship, love, and sacrifice, captivating anime and manga fans.

 Anime Production